PCIe400 generic readout board qualification test: High bandwidth interface

 \subsection{4x100 Gbit/s interface}

 The Agilex F-Tile FHT transceiver supports 116\gbps PAM4 per lane and includes a 400GbE hard IP enabling the integration of a high-bandwidth network interface on-board.
-The main challenge lies in the hardware link between the FPGA and the QSFP112 connector, separated by approximately 50\mm~\cite{pcie400-design-challenge}.
-The test setup uses an FS QSFP112-SR4-400G module in external loopback and Altera’s reference design featuring RS(544,~514) FEC with 15~correctable symbols.
-As shown in Figure~\ref{fig:400g_test}, seven hours of PRBS testing yields excellent signal integrity, with a maximum of two corrected symbols per codeword.
+The main challenge lies in the physical layer link validation between the FPGA and the QSFP112 connector, separated by approximately 50\mm~\cite{pcie400-design-challenge}.
+The test setup uses an FS QSFP112-SR4-400G module in external loopback and Altera’s reference design featuring RS(544,~514) Forward Error Correction (FEC) with 15~correctable symbols.
+Seven hours of PRBS testing yields excellent signal integrity with no errors post-FEC and a maximum of two corrected symbols per codeword.